junipertcy/bipartiteSBM-MCMC/README.md

 ### <a id="cooling-schedule"></a>Cooling schedule

-Four cooling schedules are implemented: `exponential`, `linear`, `logarithmic` and `constant`.
+Four cooling schedules are implemented: `exponential`, `linear`, `logarithmic`, `constant`, and `abrupt_cool`.
-It is advised to test these annealing scheme in order to decide which best finds the optimum.
+The default option is the abrupt cooling one (`abrupt_cool`), yet it is advised to test these annealing schemes in order to decide which one best approaches the _maximum a posteriori_ state.

 There inverse temperature is given as
 ```